Asandlercito/symfony4-horus-test/README.md

- -implement method for sum of areas for two given objects : take a lood at CircleService
+-Implement method for sum of areas for two given objects : done, take a lood at CircleService

-- implement method for sum of diameters for two given objects : done , take a look at TriangleService
+-Implement method for sum of diameters for two given objects : done , take a look at TriangleService